Maltz Museum: Special exhibitions

-Survivor Talks
+Survivor talks

 The Museum maintains a special focus on remembrance of one of the darkest periods in human history.
 The rise of the Nazi regime in Germany and its subsequent acts of genocide against Jews, Roma and many others in Europe represented an unparalleled act of criminality that today is nonetheless in danger of being forgotten or denied outright.
 The Museum commemorates those events through artifacts and images and through the voices of men and women who survived the nightmare and share their stories of fortitude and heroism with students.

 School tours

 Each year the Maltz Museum welcomes more than 7,000 K–12 students from public, private, parochial, home and charter schools.
-Young people of all beliefs and ethnic and racial backgrounds are introduced to the history of Northeast Ohio and the experience of the immigrants who helped to build it.
-They also gain new understanding of Jewish customs and traditions, as well as the enduring struggle to end discrimination in all its forms to create a more inclusive society.
 Some 40 percent of student visitors receive free transportation based on need, and Cleveland Metropolitan School District students also receive free admission.
-All student tours are aligned with State of Ohio Learning Standards in Social Studies, Language Arts and Fine Arts, which means that Museum programs and events help young people to develop critical thinking and observation skills and engage in meaningful dialogue about issues relevant to contemporary society.
-Students are also encouraged to express their individuality, channel their curiosity and reflect on what steps they can take in their own lives to make the world a better place.